Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Introduction and main results

 In that case, the threshold for weak existence and uniqueness is relaxed, compared to \eqref{cond_gencase}, provided that

 Going to strong uniqueness in this case we see that

-Hence, when the initial condition is regular enough and $\alpha $ is sufficiently large weak and strong uniqueness are implied by the sole condition $\beta>1-\alpha+\frac \alpha r $.
-In the other cases we see that the condition for strong uniqueness \eqref{cond_gencase_S} is relaxed as soon as $-\beta-(\beta_0+\frac{d}{p_0'})<0 $.
-Pay attention that this e.g. never occurs if $p=\infty$ in the considered subcase.
+Hence, when the initial condition is regular enough, weak and strong uniqueness are implied by the sole condition $\beta>1-\alpha+ \alpha/ r $.
+In the other cases we see that the condition for strong uniqueness \eqref{cond_gencase_S} is relaxed as soon as $-\beta-\zeta_0 <0 $.

 \item[$\circ$] Let us eventually turn to $\beta=-1$.
-From the additional, and rather strong structure condition that $\div b\in L^r(B_{p,q}^\beta) $ we see that the term $-\beta=1 $ disappears in the left hand side of \eqref{THE_COND_CI} and \eqref{COND_CRITIQUE_INTRO}.
+From the additional, and rather strong structure condition that $\div (b)\in L^r(B_{p,q}^\beta) $ we see that the term $-\beta=1 $ disappears in the right hand side of \eqref{THE_COND_CI} and the second term in the left hand side of \eqref{COND_CRITIQUE_INTRO}.
 This is precisely because the structure condition allows to perform an integration by parts in the analysis of Lemma \ref{lem_unifesti_gencase2_RELOADED} which somehow leads for the l.h.s. to the case $\beta=0 $ under \eqref{cond_coeff_SPKR}.
-This assumption is strong but can be verified in many settings, one can e.g. think about fluid dynamics problems which involve divergence free drifts, or the Keller-Segel discussed below.
+This assumption is strong but can be verified in many settings, one can e.g. think about fluid dynamics problems which involve divergence free drifts, or the Keller-Segel model discussed below.
 In connection with divergence free drifts we can mention the work \cite{zhan:zhao:21} by Zhang and Zhao who obtained under this additional condition existence for a \textit{linear} SDE beyond the Krylov and R\"ockner condition.